Commonwealth Bank of Australia Shareholder

 Filed in the Federal Court of Australia on 9 October 2017.

-To register your claim you can do so by clicking on "register your claim" below or by contacting the IMF Client Liaison Team by email on firstname.lastname@example.org or free call 1800 016 464.
+To proceed to sign up your claim as a funded client of IMF you can do so by clicking on the "Sign Up" button below.
+If you have any queries, you can contact the IMF Client Liaison Team by email on [email protected] or free call 1800 016 464.